Duhyadi/Olotillo-genetic-diversity/meta_general/readme.md

 ## 🗺️ ``meta_Olotillo.xlsx``

-## Relationship among metadata files
+## Relationship and harmonization among metadata files

-The file `meta_Olotillo.xlsx` serves as the master metadata table for the project.
+The file `meta_Olotillo.xlsx` serves as the master metadata table for the project Olotillo genetic diversity.
+It integrates sample identifiers, geographic information, population classification, and sampling scale, and provides the reference framework used across all genomic and statistical analyses.

-All other metadata files represent subsets or transformations of this file, created for specific analyses.
+All other metadata files included in the repository represent **subsets**, **reformatted versions**, or **analysis-specific derivatives** of this master table, created to support particular workflows (PCA, admixture, diversity analyses, and spatial analyses).

-- Geographic variables (state, municipality, locality, latitude, longitude, altitude) are consistent across all metadata files.
+Geographic variables (state, municipality, locality, latitude, longitude, and altitude) and population identifiers are consistent across metadata files, enabling direct integration of genomic, environmental, and spatial information.
-- Population identifiers are shared across PCA, admixture, and diversity analyses.
-- Sampling scale (`type` / `scale`) is preserved across datasets.

-This spreadsheet provides consolidated metadata for *Olotillo* maize samples.
-Variable names are kept as in the original file, with English definitions and units where applicable.

 - **sample_ID:** unique identifier assigned to each biological sample.